"There is no charm equal to tenderness of heart." Jane Austen

 I suspect that the one that survived was Jane Austen, the one that came to us right away, an ever-friendly bird that seemed more aware than the others.

 We were told never to name our chickens.
 It's wise advice to keep your chickens as impersonal sources of eggs and meat.
-But each chicken seemed distinct, a unique creation; so when one kept on greeting us every morning with her long head cocked high, my wife named her Jane Austen.
+But each chicken seemed distinct, a unique creation; so when one kept on greeting us every morning with her long head cocked high, Judy named her Jane Austen.

 Then we noticed a short, small, frantic one, often running around the others in the pursuit of a cause unknown, fluttering her wings in jest, and she earned the name Dr. Ruth.